 - Career Development for Lawyers Workbook Series (particularly Workbook 2: Values)

 - Practicing Self-Care: Tips for Lawyers and Law Students to Avoid Burnout

 - Top Lawyer Well-Being Resources from 2019, published on our Mass LOMAP Blog.

 - Tips for Practicing Contentment [Secrets to Happiness Series, Part 1 of 2]

 - Tips for Practicing Gratitude [Secrets to Happiness Series, Part 2 of 2]

 The limits of individual action are still worth discussing.
 Whether we use the term Work-Life Alignment or Work-Life Balance, individuals can only find happiness through the principles of positive psychology with Maslow’s foundations for safety and basic needs in place.
 Even with basic needs met, positive psychology is easier to implement with a level of material comfort that isn’t evenly distributed across our society — and law school is expensive.
-One of our clinicians commented in a 2014 post about the limits of finding meaningful work given the realities of capitalism with a reminder about the power of persisting to find work that aligns with our values.
-Still, it’s a privilege to find meaningful work, and we need to be aware of our privileges and seek to share them.
+One of our clinicians commented in a 2014 post about the limits of finding meaningful work given the realities of capitalism with a reminder about the power of persisting to seek work that aligns with our values.
+Still, it’s a privilege to find meaningful work, and we need to be aware of our privileges and work to share them.

 . . .